nathaniel1616/4-puppy-raffle-audit/audit-data/report.md

 # Executive Summary

-* Add some notes about how the audit went, what was found, types of things you found *
+* We found some major vulnerabilities in the code base and were in constant communication with the developers to understand logic, code design and possible attack vector in the code

-* We spend about 5 hours with 1 auditors using foundry *
+* We spend about 10 days with 1 auditor using tools such as foundry, slither , aderyn

 ## Issues found
  | Severity | Number of issues found |